 Spend a day surrounded by sunflowers and have fun at the festival devoted to this bright flower.

 Mid-June is the perfect time of year to see sunflowers.
-Although the Sunflower Festival has been cancelled this year, you can still drive the Sunflower Trail.
+What better way to see fields of them then to cruise the Sunflower Trail and see the Sunflower Festival.
 It is on La.
 Highway 3049 between Gilliam and Shreveport and you can enjoy field after field of these magnificent flowers.
 The festival takes place on Saturday, June 19, 2021.

 Bring your camera for family photos.
 You might meet some of the farmers.
 Talk with them and learn a little bit more about the flowers.
 As tempting as it might be, don’t cut any of the flowers without asking first.
 You can probably find a lot sunflowers for sale in Gilliam at the festival.
 Shop arts and crafts from local artists.
 See the best in sunflower photos in the Gilliam Library.
 Kids can participate in arts and crafts while blues bands and more local groups take the stage.

 Finding the trail…